gardener/machine-controller-manager/docs/documents/apis.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The maximum number of machines in the machine deployment that can be auto-preserved.
+<p>The maximum number of failed machines in the machine deployment that can be auto-preserved.
 In the gardener context, this number is derived from the AutoPreserveFailedMachineMax set at the worker level, distributed amongst the worker&rsquo;s machine deployments</p>
 </td>
 </tr>